pedronauck/spacefold/README.md

 const sayHi = pub<string>()

 const loggerSub = sub({
-  // This is extremaly important, you need to register your events inside your
+  // This is extremely important, you need to register your events inside your
   // subscriber in order to be able to listen to them
   register: [sayHi],
 })